CD3/pygsc/README.md

 `$`: jump to the end of the current script line (one past the last character).

 `s`: toggle status line on/off.

+`R`: reload scripts (useful for developing scripts, you can edit the script in a text file while running and reload).

 #### Pass-through Mode